Vitamin B1 (thiamine or aneurine):

 - Carbohydrate digestion

-- Metabolism of the heart, muscles and growth
+- Metabolism of heart, muscles and growth

 - Transmission of nerve impulses